metasys-server/object/README.md

 ## Certificates

-If the computer you are on doesn't trust the certificate on the Metasys Server there are two switches you can use.
+If you are using a self signed certificate on your Metasys® Server you should configure your computer to trust that certificate.
+If you are having difficulty doing that there are two options you have.

 1. Use `--ca` switch to pass a `.pem` file.